The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 Comparing Conditions: What Influences Where Young Adults Live?

-The United States may be one country, but the differences in conditions among the different states can be huge.
-And since the coronavirus pandemic is making it so more job opportunities can be found irrespective of location, young people are able to prioritize other things that they value.
+The United States may be one country, but the differences in conditions among the states can be huge.

 Broadband connection

-The coronavirus pandemic has shown that broadband connection is not just a source of entertainment options.
-It can also give you added flexibility in how and where you work.
+The coronavirus pandemic has shown that broadband connections are not just a source of entertainment options.
+They can also give you added flexibility in how and where you work.

-Two states – Utah and Washington – tied at 90% for the highest percentage of households with broadband connection.
+Two states, Utah and Washington, tied at 90% for the highest percentage of households with broadband connections.

-This not only affects how people work, but also how they handle the money they earn.
-Young people are more likely to engage with options that let them save money, manage it better, and invest it all online.
+This affects how people work and how they handle the money they earn.
+Young people are more likely to engage with options that let them save money, manage it better, and invest it online.

-And that’s a good thing because, even if they didn’t realize it, online banking generally offers better savings account rates and lower checking account costs than banking in person.
+And that’s a good thing because online banking generally offers better savings account rates and lower checking account costs than banking in person, even if they didn’t realize it.

 Finance- and information-sector jobs

 COVID-19 precautions favor people in industries that allow flexible working arrangements.
-Those working arrangements have proven to be so beneficial that they may become permanent in many cases.
+Those working arrangements have proven so beneficial that they may become permanent in many cases.

-Delaware has the highest percentage of its jobs in sectors like finance and information that have remote-working opportunities.
-Mississippi and six other states have less than half Delaware’s percentage of jobs in those sectors.
+Delaware has the highest percentage of its jobs in sectors like finance and information with remote-working opportunities.
+In some states, the insurance industry is also a significant part of the finance sector, contributing to employment opportunities.
+Mississippi and six other states have less than half of Delaware’s jobs in those sectors.

 Young adult population

 This is easiest to do in Utah, which has the highest percentage of young adults in its population, at nearly 20%.
-Things are very different in the District of Columbia, where young adults are just 12.44% of the population.
+Things are very different in the District of Columbia, where only 12.44% of the population is young adults.

 Unemployment rate

-Young adults have an especially hard time finding a job.
+Young adults have a tough time finding a job.
 When you’re getting started in life, it helps to know where it’s easiest to obtain work.

 North Dakota has the lowest unemployment rate among 16- to 24-year-olds.
 The unemployment rate for that age group is more than four times as high in Mississippi.